 The CIPD’s research shows that employee engagement is the top priority for HR in the short term.
 It is encouraging that companies appreciate the importance of employee engagement and are making plans to address the issue over the coming years.
 Engaged employees are more likely to stay, to go the extra mile and be a great example to their colleagues.

-Their research also highlights that HR need to address other issues including the recruitment and resourcing of employees; a focus on performance management; and to have the tools to hand to change workplace culture.
+Their research also highlights that HR needs to address other issues including the recruitment and resourcing of employees; a focus on performance management; and to have the tools to hand to change workplace culture.

 The CIPD report suggests that organisations harness the use of technology to help retain staff and address skills shortages.
 As the CIPD’s research notes: